garyfleming/product-engineering/estimates.md

 ---
 # Story point problems

 ^ They fall into a part of the precision spectrum that is... difficult.
-They look like they could be either quite precise or quite vague.
-They don't really inform.
+They're intended to be vague but look quite precise.
 ^ Have you seen a story point?
 They look like numbers but they're intended to be relative i.e. "this one is bigger than that one" , but not by how much.
+People don't see the error bound.
 People often treat them as time.
 People think you can do maths with them.

 ---